I am a professional content writer with a *slight* beauty and skincare addiction. Stick around to read my honest product reviews.

-After reading Karen M. McManus's debut novel One Of Us Is Lying last year, it's no surprise that I was eager (and by eager I mean that I was stalking the Waterstones website for months) to get my hands on her latest release: Two Can Keep A Secret.
+After devouring Karen M. McManus's debut novel, One Of Us Is Lying last year, it's perhaps no surprise that I was eager (and by eager I mean that I was stalking the Waterstones website for months) to get my hands on her latest release, Two Can Keep A Secret.

 Having loved every minute of the author's first book, I had high expectations for this novel and I'm here to tell you if it lived up to the hype or not.